informatics-isi-edu/ermrest/api-doc/model/rest.md

       "comment": comment,
       "annotations": {
         annotation key: annotation document, ...
+      },
+	  "on_delete": delete action,
+	  "on_update": update action
     }
-    }

 The input _foreign key reference representation_ is a long JSON document too verbose to show verbatim in this documentation.
 Its general structure is a single object with the following fields:

 - `names`: an array of `[` _schema name_ `,` _constraint name_ `]` pairs representing names of underlying constraints that enforce this foreign key reference pattern.
+For legacy compatibility this is a list, but it will have at most one member.
 - `foreign_key_columns`: an array of column reference objects comprising the composite foreign key, each consisting of a sub-object with the fields:
    - `schema_name`: whose value is the same _schema name_ addressed in the request URL (optional content in this request)
    - `table_name`: whose value is the same _table name_ addressed in the request URL (optional content in this request)
    - `column_name`: whose value names the constituent column of the composite foreign key
 - `referenced_columns`: an array of column reference objects comprising the referenced composite key, each consisting of a sub-object with the fields:
    - `schema_name`: whose value names the schema in which the referenced table resides
    - `table_name`: whose value names the referenced table
    - `column_name`: whose value names the constituent column of the referenced key
 - `comment`: whose value is the human-readable comment string for the foreign key reference constraint
 - `annotations`: whose value is a sub-object used as a dictionary where each field field of the sub-object is an _annotation key_ and its corresponding value a nested object structure representing the _annotation document_ content (as hierarchical content, not as a double-serialized JSON string!)
+- `on_delete`: whose _delete action_ value describes what happens when the referenced entity is deleted:
+   - `NO ACTION` (default) or `RESTRICT`: the reference is unchanged and an integrity violation will block the change to the referenced table.
+The difference between these two actions is only evident to local SQL clients who ERMrest.
+   - `CASCADE`: the referencing entities will also be deleted along with the referenced entity.
+   - `SET NULL`: the referencing foreign key will be set to NULL when the referenced entity disappears.
+   - `SET DEFAULT`: the referencing foreign key will be set to column-level defaults when the referenced entity disappears.
+- `on_Update`: whose _update action_ value describes what happens when the referenced entity's key is modified:
+   - `NO ACTION` (default) or `RESTRICT`: the reference is unchanged and an integrity violation will block the change to the referenced table.
+The difference between these two actions is only evident to local SQL clients who ERMrest.
+   - `CASCADE`: the referencing foreign key will be set to the new key value of the referenced entity.
+   - `SET NULL`: the referencing foreign key will be set to NULL when the referenced key value is changed.
+   - `SET DEFAULT`: the referencing foreign key will be set to column-level defaults when the referenced key value is changed.

 During foreign key creation, the `names` field SHOULD have at most one name pair.
 Other `names` inputs MAY be ignored by the server.
 When the `names` field is omitted, the server MUST assign constraint names of its own choosing.
 In introspection, the `names` field represents the actual state of the database and MAY include generalities not controlled by the foreign key creation REST API:

-- Redundant constraints MAY exist in the RDBMS for the same foreign key mapping constraint, and hence the `names` list MAY list more than one existing constraint.
-This can happen when the catalog database is manipulated directly in SQL by the local operator.
+- ERMrest will refuse to create redundant constraints and SHOULD reject catalogs where such constraints have been defined out of band by the local DBA.
 - The chosen _schema name_ for a newly created constraint MAY differ from the one requested by the client.
   - The server MAY create the constraint in the same schema as the referencing table, regardless of client request.
   - Pseudo foreign keys are qualified by a special _schema name_ of `""` which is not a valid SQL schema name.